-As a health coach, I know how resistant people can be to making diet and lifestyle changes.
+As a health coach, I know how resistant people can be to making simple diet and lifestyle changes.

 In my family, my mother was the first one to be stricken with breast cancer.
-No other relatives had it.
+No other relatives had cancer.
 There was no link to anyone other than herself to this dreadful disease.
-Where, then, was the hereditary gene factor for my mother?
+Where was the hereditary gene factor for my mother?

 A great example of the misconception that “cancer is in your genes” can be found in Asian countries where breast cancer was virtually non-existent fifty or sixty years ago.
-Today, the breast cancer rate in Japan is growing rapidly and catching up to the American rate.
+Today, the breast cancer rate in Japan is growing rapidly and catching up with the American rate.